$49 – $229

 The result is a dramatic reduction in anxiety levels as well as other benefits like muscle relaxation and improved sleep onset.

-Serotonin, dopamine, and norepinephrine are all key neurotransmitters involved with regulating mood and mental state.
+Serotonin, dopamine, and norepinephrine are all key neurotransmitters involved in regulating mood and mental state.
 Imbalances with these neurotransmitters can lead to anxiety and depression.

 CBD has been shown to stimulate the serotonin receptors (5HT1A) — which leads to increased serotonin activity in the brain.
 Low 5HT1A receptor activity has been correlated with panic attacks and anxiety .